 Most Common Types of Business Entities In The US

 Given the expansive nature of the US economy, there are a variety of business entities that businesses can choose from within their formation period.
 The most common business entity and type in the US is the Limited Liability Company, or LLC, as of 2022.
-The other forms of business entities range in popularity, however their use is specific to the needs of any business.
+The other forms of business entities range in popularity such as S-Corporation.
+However their use is specific to the needs of any business.
 Business owners need to research the benefits of each entity, and consider seeking guidance and counsel before committing to one business entity.

 Most Common Business Entities

 Limited Liability Companies

 LLCs are legal business entities that provide members with liability protection.
 This form of business entity is popular because of both the taxation benefits, and the liability protection.
 LLCs are pass-through entities, which means that income is passed through individual tax returns.
 LLCs allow members to be protected from any liability.
 This liability protection extends to debts, lawsuits, and other claims.
 This means that if the business is subject to any liability, the individual members will not be personally liable.
 This protects the personal assets of any business members.
 Read further on how to start an LLC.